-Inspect the property BEFORE signing a lease.
+Inspect the property before you sign a lease.
 Below is a sample checklist to guide you during your inspection:

 - Turn on all faucets/showerheads to make sure the hot/cold water works.